top of page

 Kaatsmuseum in Franeker

-There is a large kaats court in front of our holiday home.
-Local kaats players can regularly be seen on the kaats court in Húns to practice.
+There is a large handball court in front of our holiday home.
+Local handball players can regularly be seen on the court in Húns to practice.
 Parties and competitions are often held there in the summer.
-When there is no kaats game, you have the entire field to yourself for a picnic or to play.
+When there is no handball game, you have the entire field to yourself for a picnic or to play.

-Would you like to know more about kaatsen in Húns?
+Would you like to know more about Frisian handball in Húns?

 And are you curious when there will be another competition?